Cherry Crush: Plot

 Frustrated, Shay meets Wade in the woods and tries to blackmail him with the pictures Jordan took.
 However, Wade becomes angry and tries to attack Shay.
 Jordan tries to save Shay, but they both end up beating Wade to death.
 They then throw him into a nearby lake, attempt to cover up as much evidence as they can, and find ways to avoid implicating themselves when interviewed by detectives.
-Eventually, Detective Griffin (Michael O'Keefe) figures out Shay's connection to Wade's death, and tries to set up an exchange with evidence on Jordan for the money Shay stole from the dead Wade.
+Eventually, Detective Griffin (Michael O'Keefe) figures out Shay's connection to Wade's death and tries to set up an exchange with evidence on Jordan for the money Shay stole from the dead Wade.
 He tries to arrest Jordan during the exchange, but Shay shoots Griffin instead.
 When Jordan is questioned by the police, Desiree (Julie Gonzalo), another romantic interest of Jordan, saves him by giving him an alibi.
 Shay tries to take the money and run away to where she'd never be found.
-She tries to convince Jordan to go along with her plan, but he refuses but allows Shay to have some of the money to get away.
+She tries to convince Jordan to go along with her plan, but he refuses and allows Shay to have some of the money to get away.
 The film ends with Jordan driving away, narrating, "With a million dollars to decide what to do next."